khirshah/changelog-POST-request/README.md

--f   - file name+location (optional, but either this or -lnk is required) -ver - version info to display (optional, default: "latest") -sl  - slack webhook url: https://hooks.slack.com/services/xxxxxxxxx/yyyyyyyyy/zzzzzzzzzzzzzzzzzzzzzzzz
+-f   - file name+location (optional, but either this or -lnk is required) -ver - version info to display (optional, default: "latest") -sl  - slack webhook url: https://hooks.slack.com/services/xxxxxxxxx/yyyyyyyyy/zzzzzzzzzzzzzzzzzzzzzzzz -p   - name of the project to appear in Slack msg title

 ```